Contact

 - Licensing or certification credentials held, including the issuing authority (for example, a state plumbing board license number or NATE — North American Technician Excellence — certification ID)

-- A description of the specific listing issue: incorrect address, outdated phone number, duplicate entry, or missing service classification
+- A description of the specific provider issue: incorrect address, outdated phone number, duplicate entry, or missing service classification

 2. Regulatory or compliance reference questions